onap/vnfsdk-model/docs/files/csar-validation.rst

      - The VNF/PNF Descriptor (VNFD/PNFD) provided by VNF/PNF vendor MUST comply with TOSCA/YAML based Service template for VNF/PNF descriptor specified in ETSI NFV-SOL001.

    * - R-57019
-     - The PNF TOSCA CSAR package Manifest file MUST start with the PNF package metadata in the form of a name-value pairs.
+     - The PNF TOSCA CSAR package Manifest file MUST start with the PNF package metadata in the form of name-value pairs.
 Each pair shall appear on a different line.
 The name is specified as following: pnfd_provider, pnfd_name, pnfd_release_date_time, pnfd_archive_version

    * - R-87234
      - The VNF/PNF package provided by a VNF/PNF vendor MAY be either with TOSCA-Metadata directory (CSAR Option 1) or without TOSCA-Metadata directory (CSAR Option 2) as specified in ETSI GS NFV-SOL004.
 On-boarding entity (ONAP SDC) must support both options.